A survey, review, and future trends of skin lesion segmentation and classification: Classification Techniques

 \subsubsection{Lesion Features}

 Lesion attributes (or features) can be extracted either globally or locally to acquire category information.
-Most of the works explore the global features of the lesion, for instance, extracting features from all segmented regions \citep{chakravorty2016dermatologist, wahba2017combined, filali2017multiscale, nasir2018improved, khan2018implementation, seeja2019deep, mahbod2020effects}.
+Most works explore the global features of the lesion, for instance, extracting features from all segmented regions \citep{chakravorty2016dermatologist, wahba2017combined, filali2017multiscale, nasir2018improved, khan2018implementation, seeja2019deep, mahbod2020effects}.
 Some examinations have employed local characteristics, allowing the characterization of a diverse lesion region.
-However, lesion features are organized into different types: shape, color variation, texture analysis, and other miscellaneous.
-The applied and extracted lesion features in the last decade from 2011 to 2020 are summarized in Table~\ref{tab:SLC_features} and clustered into those four categories as mentioned earlier.
-They are again discussed in the following paragraphs to investigate their utilization frequencies.
+Lesion features can generally be organized into different categories: shape, color variation, texture analysis, and other miscellaneous.
+These lesion features are summarized in Table~\ref{tab:SLC_features}.

 {

 }